Who is this article for?

 This article provides information about steps you must perform before upgrading your private, self-administered Vault server to a newer version.

 Instead of managing your encryption keys in Vault, Code42 can manage your keys for you.
-See How Code42 handles your encryption keys for details.
+See How Code42 handles your encryption keys for file backup for details.
 For more information, contact your Customer Success Manager (CSM).

 Our Customer Champions can assist you with migrating your keystore to your private, self-administerd Vault.
 Customer Champions cannot, however, provide assistance with Vault-specific tasks, such as upgrade, installation, configuration, networking, and exporting certificates.
 For assistance with Vault, consult the Vault documentation.